-This enables us to learn more about the impact and benefit of our grants on local communities which, helps us to improve our grantmaking.
+Monitoring and evaluation enables us to learn more about the impact and benefit of our grants on local communities, and helps us to improve our grant making.
 It also provides us with important feedback for our fundholders on the outcomes that their support has delivered, in turn encouraging them to continue providing that support.

 The impact made in our local area is significant.
 People’s lives are changed by the support given to them by our fundholders.
 Read our Impact Report 2018, which shares insights into the value and difference that donations and grants make to our communities.
 Linking to our grant priorities, as identified in Cumbria Revealed, the report is based on completed end of grant reports from funded groups and individuals and features infographics and case studies.
 The full statistics on which the report is based are available here.

 Measuring our Impact: The difference we want to make

 Like most funders, we are keen to find out what difference our grant funds make – how it improves things for people and communities.
 All grant recipients are required to submit monitoring information on their projects but what are we looking for?
 It’s important to stress at this point that we’re not looking for anything complicated.
 We just need enough information to understand how the money has been spent, the people involved and what they got out of it.

 When you complete the application form, you will have been asked to select one impact theme.

 You will then be required to select up to 3 outcomes as part of your application process.
 The primary outcome is the main change you are saying the project will achieve, so it’s important that you have selected one you feel you can deliver, as we will ask about it in the monitoring.

 When you are notified of your successful grant, we will include a link to the online grant monitoring form.
 This will show you what outcomes and indicators you need to report on.
 Click here to view the list of outcomes and indicators.